QiufangMa/AgentImpact2YANG/draft-xxx-yang-agent-challenges.md

  * {{?I-D.ietf-nmop-network-anomaly-semantics}} describes common network symptom semantics across different network planes.

 An AI agent gains a structured and machine-understandable vocabulary for describing, querying, and reasoning about network anomaly.
-The standardized anomaly semantic metadata provides the missing semantic hooks, and contributes to bridging gaps in {{comprehension}} and {{Expressiveness}}.
+The standardized anomaly semantic metadata provides the missing semantic hooks, and contributes to bridging gaps in {{semantic}} and {{uncertain}}.

 ## Human-in-the-Loop

 While full autonomy is a long‑term goal for agentic AI enabled network management, a mechanism that escalates decisions based on assessed risk or confidence level is essential for safe deployment.
-This approach helps avoid the negative effect caused due to agent uncertainty in YANG-Level Actions ({{Uncertainty}}).
+This approach helps avoid the negative effect caused due to agent uncertainty in YANG-Level Actions ({{uncertain}}).

 For example, a low-risk operation proceeds automatically without human approval, while a high-risk one renders a visual diff, the network digital twin simulation report, and the agent’s intent explanation (including confidence and evidence), and pushes the report to a human for approval.
 It could be possible for users to verify agent decisions and further clarify their intentions.